Skip to main content

 40+ Years of Experience

 Our attorneys have decades of experience handling dog bite cases throughout New York.
-We understand the medical, psychological, and legal complexities of these cases and fight aggressively for maximum compensation.
+We understand the medical, psychological, and legal complexities of these cases and fight aggressively for full compensation.

 Compassionate Representation